AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/gmail-modules.md

 #### Move an email

-This action module `moves an email or an email draft to a folder you specify`.
+This action module moves an email or an email draft to a folder you specify.

 You specify the folder, the destination folder, and the ID of the email..

-The module returns the ID of the  `email` and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+The module returns the ID of the  email and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 <table cellspacing="15">
  <col>